thescientist13/rollup-multi-input-windows/README.md

 # rollup-multi-input-windows

 ## Overview
-An example repo demonstrating an observed issue on _Windows_ OS when using [**rollup-plugin-multi-input**](https://github.com/alfredosalzillo/rollup-plugin-multi-input) and getting an `options.input` validation error from Rollup when using this configuration.
+An example repo demonstrating an observed issue on _Windows_ OS when using [**rollup-plugin-multi-input**](https://github.com/alfredosalzillo/rollup-plugin-multi-input) and getting an `options.input` validation error from Rollup.

 > _This could be related to a [similar comment](https://github.com/alfredosalzillo/rollup-plugin-multi-input/issues/15#issuecomment-660558275) found in the issue tracker, but not entirely certain._